Complex and Adaptive Dynamical Systems: A Primer: Introduction

-\underline{\bf Genotype and phenotype}\\ We note, that the physical appearance of an organism is not determined exclusively by gene expression.
-One distinguishes between the genotype and the phenotype. \begin{itemize} \item \underline{\sl Genotype}\\ The genotype of an organism is the class to which that organism belongs as determined by the DNA that was passed to the organism by its parents at the organism's conception. \item \underline{\sl Phenotype}\\ The phenotype of an organism is the class to which that organism belongs as determined by the physical and behavioral characteristics of the organism, for example its size and shape, its metabolic activities and its pattern of movement. \end{itemize} Selection acts, strictly speaking, only upon phenotypes, but only the genotype is bequeathed.
-The variations in phenotypes then act as a source of noise for the selection process.

-\underline{\bf Speciation}\\ One denotes with `speciation' the process leading to the differentiation of an initial species into two distinct species.
-Speciation occurs due to adaption to different ecological niches, often in distinct geographical environments.
+Combinatorial genetics deals with the frequency change of the appearance of a given allele resulting from environmental changes during the evolutionary process.
+Most visible evolutionary changes are due to a remixing of alleles, as mutation induced changes in the genome are relatively rare{;} compare the mutation rates listed in Table \ref{evolution1_table_rates}. \runinhead{Beanbag Genetics Without Epistatic Interactions} {genetics!{beanbag}} One calls \qut{epistasis} the fact that the effect of the presence of a given allele in a given locus may depend on which alleles are present in some other loci.
+Classical genetics neglects epistatic interactions.
+The resulting picture is often called \qut{beanbag genetics}, as if the genome were nothing but a bag carrying the different alleles within itself. \runinhead{Genotype and Phenotype} We note that the physical appearance of an organism is not determined exclusively by gene expression.
+One distinguishes between the genotype and the phenotype. \begin{itemize} \item[--] {{The} Genotype}: The genotype of an organism is the class to which that organism belongs as determined by the DNA that was passed to the organism by its parents at the organism's conception. \item[--] {{The} Phenotype}: The phenotype of an organism is the class to which that organism belongs as determined by the physical and behavioral characteristics of the organism, for example its size and shape, its metabolic activities and its pattern of movement. \end{itemize} Selection acts, strictly speaking, only upon phenotypes, but only the genotype is bequeathed.
+The variations in phenotypes then act as a source of noise for the selection process. \runinhead{Speciation} One denotes {by} \qut{speciation} the process leading to the differentiation of an initial species into two distinct species.
+Speciation occurs due to {adaptation} to different ecological niches, often in distinct geographical environments.
 We will not treat the various theories proposed for speciation here.

-\section{Mutations and fitness in a static environment}
+\section{Mutations and Fitness in a Static Environment}

-\underline{\bf Constant environment}\\ We consider here the environment to be static, an assumption justified for the case of short-term evolution.
-This assumption clearly breaks down for long time scales, as already discussed in the chapter {\em ``Cellular Automata and Self-Organized Criticality''}, since the evolutionary change of one species might lead to percussions all over the ecosystem it appertains to.
+\runinhead{Constant Environment} We consider here the environment to be {static;} an assumption {that is} justified for the case of short-term evolution.
+This assumption clearly breaks down for long time scales, as already discussed in Chap.~\ref{chap_automata1} since the evolutionary change of one species might lead to repercussions all over the ecosystem to which it appertains.